Chowdri-Furkhan07/E-commerce/README.md

-# E-commerce
-This project focuses on building an eCommerce web interface featuring dynamic product cards and horizontal card layouts.
-It enhances user experience by displaying products with details like price, image, and rating, making browsing, comparison, and purchasing more interactive and efficient.
+A **dynamic eCommerce web interface** featuring interactive product cards and horizontal card layouts.
+Each product card displays essential details like **price, image, and rating**, enabling users to browse, compare, and purchase efficiently.
+The design enhances user experience by providing a clean, responsive, and engaging shopping environment, making online navigation intuitive and visually appealing.